asiloisad/pulsar-tree-view-order/README.md

 ## Installation

-To install `tree-view-natsort` search for [tree-view-natsort](https://web.pulsar-edit.dev/packages/tree-view-natsort) in the Install pane of the Pulsar settings or run `ppm install tree-view-natsort`.
-Alternatively, you can run `ppm install bacadra/pulsar-tree-view-natsort` to install a package directly from the Github repository.
+To install `tree-view-order` search for [tree-view-order](https://web.pulsar-edit.dev/packages/tree-view-order) in the Install pane of the Pulsar settings or run `ppm install tree-view-order`.
+Alternatively, you can run `ppm install bacadra/pulsar-tree-view-order` to install a package directly from the Github repository.

 # Contributing [🍺](https://www.buymeacoffee.com/asiloisad)